gimli-org/SEGwebinar/README.md

-# pyGIMLi - An open source software for Research and Teaching
+# pyGIMLi - Open-source Research & Teaching Software
 ## A tutorial for the SEG Near Surface Webinar series

 **Instructors:**